 Q: My lab only has a fax machine.
 How do I send lab orders and receive lab results?

-A: Your local lab to keep its workflow and to continue using a fax line.
+A: Your local lab to keep its workflow and continues using a fax line.
 Although we encourage labs to update their software, we understand the need for patient and practice convenience.
 Using Lifepoint or Health Gorilla you can directly send lab orders from the patient chart in DrChrono.
 The order is then converted into a fax and is received by the lab as a fax.
-When the lab results are ready, the lab faxes the results and the fax is turned into a PDF that is automatically received in the DrChrono message center as an e-fax.
-The PDF will need to be manually associated with the patient that the results belong to and can then be found in the Documents section of the patient's chart.
+When the lab results are ready, the lab faxes the results, and the fax is turned into a PDF that is automatically received in the DrChrono message center as an e-fax.
+The PDF will need to be manually associated with the patient that which the results belong and can then be found in the Documents section of the patient's chart.

 Q: What is the structure of the data that you receive?

 A: Most labs are able to integrate with Health Gorilla or Lifepoint which will then convert information into an HL7 format.
 Labcorp and Quest also communicate via HL7 with DrChrono.
-HL7 clinical data is structured data meaning the lab, Health Gorilla, Lifepoint and DrChrono can communicate electronically to read the data in the file.
+HL7 clinical data is structured data meaning the lab, Health Gorilla, Lifepoint, and DrChrono can communicate electronically to read the data in the file.
 The lab results will automatically associate with the patient that they belong to and can be found in the Lab Orders section of the patient chart.
 A notification is received in the Lab Results section of the message center.

 If your lab only has a fax machine for sending results and is not able to send results electronically via HL7 structured data, Health Gorilla delivers the information as unstructured data (PDF) and only reads the metadata associated with the fax to route the information to your DrChrono message center as an e-fax.
-The PDF will need to be manually associated with the patient that the results belong to and can then be found in the Documents section of the patient's chart.
+The PDF will need to be manually associated with the patient that which the results belong and can then be found in the Documents section of the patient's chart.